TiddoLangerak/tomato/README.md

 ## 2. Modern JS first
 E.g. prioritize support for ESM > CommonJS, etc.

-## 3. Don't reinvent the wheel, follow the Unix philosophy
+## 3. Don't reinvent the wheel, follow the Unix philosophy and make it composable.
 Whenever possible, we rely on open integration with other tools.
 How we deal with files is a good example of this: instead of building in our own include/exclude files lists, we just take in a list of files to test on stdin.
 There are plenty of tools out there that can generate a list of files using glob patterns, regular expressions, or anything you want, and that will play nicely together with tomato.